kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 	// Conditions represent the latest observations of the CompositePodGroup's state.
 	//
 	// Known condition types:
-	// - "CompositePodGroupScheduled": Indicates whether the overall scheduling requirement
+	// - "CompositePodGroupInitiallyScheduled": Indicates whether the overall scheduling requirement
 	//   for the subtree under this CompositePodGroup has been satisfied.
+Once this condition
+  //   transitions to True, it serves as a terminal state and will never revert to False,
+  //   even if pods are subsequently deleted and group constraints are no longer met.
 	// - "DisruptionTarget": Indicates whether the CompositePodGroup is about to be terminated
 	//   due to disruption such as preemption.
 	//